kslote1/kslote1/README.md

 - ⚡ Fun fact: ...
 -->

 Kevin Slote is a principal Data Scientist.
-I have a Master's degree in abstract algebra, Kevin has developed a passion for category theory and topological data analysis.
-Currently pursuing his Ph.D. in the Biological and Engineering Networks Lab, he strives to deepen his understanding of applied mathematics and neuroscience.
+I have a Pd.D. in Applied Mathematics and Master's degree in abstract algebra, I have a passion for category theory and topological data analysis.
+I completed my Ph.D. in the Biological and Engineering Networks Lab, and I strives to deepen his understanding of applied mathematics and neuroscience.
 My research explores the prediction of epilepsy through the examination of complex neuronal networks, and casual statistical modelling.
+I am currently doing Postdoctoal research at Clarkson University.

 * [Kevin Slote **:godmode:**](https://kslote1.github.io/)